sudeeepaa/Tesseract/README.md

 ### Prerequisites
 - Python 3.9+ installed
 - Node.js (v18+) & npm installed
-- Docker & Docker Compose (optional, fallback in-memory stores are used automatically if Docker is offline)
+- Docker & Docker Compose (optional; fallback in-memory stores are used automatically if Docker is offline)

 ### Step 1: Environment Setup
 Copy the environment variables template and configure your API keys:
 ```bash
 cp .env.example .env
 ```
-Open `.env` and fill in `OPENAI_API_KEY` (required for Whisper audio transcription and LLM extraction).
-If no API key is provided, the system falls back to **Mock Mode**, generating realistic mock responses for testing.
+Open `.env` and fill in the values.
+See below for detailed instructions on obtaining key credentials.

 ### Step 2: Spin up Databases (Optional)
 If Docker is installed and running: